ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 let inputElement = document.createElement("input");
 ```

-Now we can modify every attribute of our elements, for example:
+Now we can modify properties of our elements, for example:

 ```js
 divElement.textContent = "God day to you sir";